 As we eagerly await news of the Australian borders re-opening - Morocco is open for vaccinated travellers and the tourism industry is ready and raring to go after what’s been a crippling few years for the hotels, those who work in them, the local guides, shop keepers, tourism companies and artisan communities whos livelihoods dried up with the border closures and the usual flow of tourists to buy their wares.

 And since the world has changed considerably since we were all free to roam back in 2019 - how we sustainably, ethically, and responsibly return to our favourite places needs to change too.
 Supporting local communities and their recovery is more important than ever and needs to be front and centre when traveling in a post-pandemic world.
-Here’s a few of my tips for doing this when/if you make it to Marrakech.

 One of my favourites in Marrakech is The Amal non-profit.
 The centre runs training programs in culinary skills for disadvantaged women to become professional cooks and find work opportunities to get them out of difficult circumstances.
 The Amal restaurant is open for visitors for lunch from Monday to Saturday, and for cooking classes.
 A booking for Friday cous cous is a must!